AdobeDocs/commerce-merchant-services.en/help/payment-services/guide-overview.md

 ---
 # [!DNL Payment Services] Guide overview

 This guide is intended for administrators of Adobe Commerce and Magento Open Source.
 It includes detailed information about installation and onboarding of [!DNL Payment Services], as well as configuration and management of the services.
-It assumes a basic understanding of the
+It assumes a basic understanding of the core Commerce configuration and functionality.

 [!DNL Payment Services] has two areas for administrators: